Killing of Jean Charles de Menezes: Involvement of special forces

 Several commentators suggested that special forces may have been involved in the shooting.
-Professor Michael Clarke, Professor of Defence Studies at King's College London, went as far as to say that unless there had been a major change in policy it was likely that it was not the police who had carried out the shooting, but special forces:
+Professor Michael Clarke, Professor of Defence Studies at King's College London, went as far as to say that unless there had been a major policy change it was likely that it was not the police who had carried out the shooting, but special forces:

 On 4 August 2005, The Guardian reported that the newly created Special Reconnaissance Regiment (SRR), a special forces unit specialising in covert surveillance, was involved in the operation that led to the shooting.
-The anonymous Whitehall sources who provided the story stressed that the SRR was involved only in intelligence gathering, and that Menezes was shot by armed police, not by members of the SRR or other soldiers.
-Defence sources would not comment on speculation that SRR soldiers were among the plainclothes officers who followed Menezes onto the number 2 bus.
+The anonymous Whitehall sources who provided the story stressed that the SRR was involved only in intelligence gathering and that Menezes was shot by armed police, not by members of the SRR or other soldiers.
+Defense sources would not comment on speculation that SRR soldiers were among the plainclothes officers who followed Menezes onto the number 2 bus.
 On 21 August, the Sunday Herald reported that SRR men are believed to have been in the tube train when the shooting occurred.